RodimusFVC/Tutankham---Editor/README.md

 Editor Development:
   - Main development by Rodimus
   - Primary development in collaboration with Claude (Anthropic)
-  - Additional assistance from Grok (xAI) for copyright checksum discovery
+  - Additional assistance from Grok (xAI) for copyright checksum implementation
   - Additional assistance from ChatGPT for general code fixes
   - Python, NumPy, Tkinter, Pillow, Colorlog for implementation